OUR EYE CARE TEAM

 Our ophthalmologists and optometrists take the time to explain the results of your eye exam, describe your options and listen to your eye care needs.
 Because maintaining good eye health is an ongoing partnership, we encourage you to ask questions and share your health information, which could be vital to monitoring, diagnosing and treating potential vision problems.

-Dr. Sullivan is a board certified ophthalmologist and surgeon with over twenty years experience providing complete eye care.
+Dr. Sullivan is a board certified ophthalmologist and surgeon with over thirty years experience providing complete eye care.
 He is a graduate of Northwestern University and Loyola University Medical School.
 His awards include the Phi Beta Kappa Honors society at Northwestern and the Alpha Omega Alpha Honors Medical Society at Loyola.
 He served his ophthalmology residency at the Wills Eye Hospital in Philadelphia, PA.
 Dr Sullivan performs cataract surgery, corneal transplants, laser surgery as well as Laser Vision Correction.
 He has staff privileges at Resurrection Medical center in Chicago and St. Alexius Medical Center in Hoffman Estates in addition to Northwest Surgicare and St. Alexius outpatient surgery centers.
 Dr. Sullivan is a member of the American Academy of Ophthalmology and the Illinois Society of Eye Physicians and Surgeons

 To get a glimpse of Dr. Sullivan's surgical expertise, here are some videos that highlight what may be involved in eye surgery.
 Viewer discretion is advised.